 The mixture was pretty messy and the oats kept falling into the sink, but the mask stuck to my face well overall and once it started to dry, it didn’t flake at all.

 It smelled kind of weird because of the turmeric and lemon, almost a bit bitter, but this didn’t bother me.
 While it was on my face, I felt positive about the results of this face mask.

 You know what, this face mask actually did make my skin look brighter and more radiant.

 Was I blown away by this mask?
 No.

 Would I try it again?
 Yes, I probably would.

-While I’ve certainly used face masks I like more, this was simple and cheap to put together and I did like the boost it gave to my skin.
+While I’ve certainly used face masks I like more, this was simple and cheap, and I enjoyed the boost it gave to my skin.
 It also made my skin appear brighter, which was the overall aim of the face mask, so I was happy that I tried it out.

-For now, I’m going to keep trying face masks that are already pre-made and sold by companies because, on the whole, I’ve personally experienced much better results with them.
+For now, I’m going to keep trying face masks that are already pre-made and sold by companies because I’ve personally experienced much better results with them.
 But, DIY face masks are something I’d like to return in the future.

 However, I’m always open to trying new products and ideas out, so if anyone knows of any good DIY face masks, send them my way because I’d be curious to see the results.

 What are your thoughts on homemade face masks?
 Have you got on with them?
 Or do you think they’re just a fad?
-I’d love to hear from you all.
+I’d love to hear from you all in the comments.